 The Association of Breastfeeding Mothers (ABM) is a voluntary organisation founded in 1979 by a group of mothers experienced in breastfeeding counselling.
-Charity status was awarded to the organisation in 1980 and the Association continues to grow steadily throughout the UK.
+Charity status was awarded in 1980 and we continue to grow steadily throughout the UK.

-Members of the ABM are mainly mothers who are breastfeeding or have breastfed their children in the past.
+ABM members are mainly mothers who are breastfeeding or have breastfed their children in the past.
 Some breastfed easily without problems and some have experienced varying degrees of difficulty.
 Other members include supportive health professionals such as midwives, health visitors, lactation consultants and GPs.

 “It is our aim to promote the physical and psychological health of mothers and children through education in the techniques of breastfeeding and to advance the education of the public, especially those persons concerned with the care of children on the health benefits of breastfeeding, both immediate and long term” (extract from our constitution).

 How can we help you?

 We operate a voluntary telephone helpline for any mother who needs to speak to a trained breastfeeding counsellor.
-We also offer counselling by letter and email, although urgent counselling is best done by telephone.
-If necessary and practical, a mother may receive a home visit from, or may herself visit, a trained counsellor.
-However, home visits are entirely at the discretion of any counsellor involved and cannot be guaranteed.
+We also offer counselling by email, although urgent counselling is best done by telephone.

 Our comprehensive website offers up to date breastfeeding information, new research as it becomes available, details of breastfeeding support groups throughout the UK and links to other useful sites.
 You can apply for membership and order publications.
 Our booklist points you to the best titles on breastfeeding.

-Our resources department supplies information on breastfeeding-related topics including booklets, leaflets, posters, contact cards, ‘tummy bags’ and more.
+Our resources department supplies information on breastfeeding-related topics including leaflets, posters, contact cards, ‘tummy bags’ and more.